Do you believe value investing and cricket have any connection? Read on to find out

 But sustained outperformance doesn’t come with a “fluke”; it takes years of effort.
 So the next time your fund manager generates market-beating returns over 5 years, remember it is not just 5 years of struggle but 15 years of toil.
 In cricket, investing, or life, always remember – “You will certainly fall; it is important to get up and get going.”

 Playing cricket/value investing in India is very easy……..everyone is an expert!

 Even on D-street, you’ll find a lot of successful (hindsight) advisors.
 People who claim they bought Balkrishna Industries when it was sub-Rs.
 100, or those who “always knew” that ABC Ltd would be a multi-bagger.
-There are many “geniuses” who regularly give “priceless advice” to gullible investors.
+Many “geniuses” regularly give “priceless advice” to gullible investors.

 We are sure you enjoyed reading this one.
-Hope it wasn’t a “bouncer”, and you didn’t feel that I was making a “silly point”.
+I hope it wasn’t a “bouncer,” and you didn’t feel I was making a “silly point.”
 Don’t let short-term fluctuations bowl a “Googly” at your portfolio performance.
-We hope you have a long and fruitful investing “innings”
+We hope you have a long and fruitful investing “innings.”

 Subscribe to the 5 in 5 Wealth Creation Strategy and start your innings today